 A STA that receives at least one valid frame in a PSDU can update its NAV with the information from any valid Duration field in the PSDU.
 When the received frame's RA is equal to the STA's own MAC address, the STA shall not update its NAV.
 But for all other received frames the STA shall update its NAV when the received Duration is greater than the STA's current NAV value.
 Upon receipt of a PS-Poll frame, a STA shall update its NAV settings as appropriate under the data rate selection rules using a duration value equal to the time, in microseconds, required to transmit one Ack frame plus one SIFS, but only when the new NAV value is greater than the current NAV value.
 If the calculated duration includes a fractional microsecond, that value is rounded up to the next higher integer.
 Various additional conditions may set or reset the NAV, as described in 9.4.3.3 (NAV operation during the CFP).
-When the NAV is reset, a PHY-CCARESET.request primitive shall be issued.
 This NAV update operation is performed when the PHY-RXEND.indication primitive is received.

 TGmc editor, within subclause 22.2.4.1 General of D4.3 inside of “Figure 22-3 – PHY-CONFIG and CCA interaction with Clause 18 (Orthogonal frequency division multiplexing (OFDM) PHY specificication), Clause 20 (High throughput (HT) PHY specification), and Clause 22 (Very High Throughput (VHT) PHY specification) PHYs”, delete the PHY-CCARESET.request and PHY-CCARESET.confirm primitives from the diagram and modify some of the text inside of the diagram as shown: